|

 PROFESSIONAL MATERIALS = PROFESIONAL

-Forget packing blankets, egg cartons, non-acoustic foam, and carpet: These do not work.
+RESULTSForget packing blankets, egg cartons, non-acoustic foam, and carpet: These do not work.

 That's just another Internet myth.
 Egg cartons are too thin to absorb low frequencies